-The Council on Contemporary Families (CCF) seeks applicants for the CCF Scholars Early Career Program.
-The CCF Scholars Early Career Program offers a unique professional development and mentorship opportunity to early-career scholars conducting research on American families.
+The Council on Contemporary Families (CCF) seeks applicants for the Frank F. Furstenberg Early Career Scholars Program.
+The Early Career Scholars Program offers a unique professional development and mentorship opportunity to early-career scholars conducting research on American families.
 The program offers selected scholars mentorship from senior scholars who will provide them guidance and support to promote their research to journalists and the media.

 Each CCF Scholar will receive an allocation of $750 towards travel and complimentary CCF membership for two years.
 Scholars will also work to produce a research brief, fact sheet, or blog post about their research that CCF will publish and disseminate to the media.
 These experiences will enable scholars to gain valuable skills to promote their research on American families to media outlets and allow them to interact not only with their selected mentors but also with other scholars and professionals.

 - Early career professional (i.e., doctoral degree granted within seven years or less, or current postdoc or assistant professor).
 Scholars from diverse disciplines are encouraged to apply.
 Current CCF members include demographers, economists, family therapists, historians, political scientists, psychologists, social workers, sociologists, communication scholars, as well as other family social scientists and practitioners.

 - Research program is broadly consistent with the mission of CCF to enhance the national understanding of how and why contemporary American families are changing, what needs and challenges they face, and how these needs can best be met.